 Similarly to the regulations mentioned above, this code of practice guides how fire doors should be installed and maintained within a non-dwelling building.

 Due to the vast range of buildings in question, this document is quite extensive and there are many different elements of fire safety covered throughout.

 The right fire safety expert should be clued up on how fire safety works in non-dwelling buildings, including the best practices for installing and maintaining fire doors.

 What Does the Future of Fire Safety Regulation Look Like?

-In addition to the regulations mentioned above, the Building Safety Bill 2022 also sets out further requirements regarding fire doors and how fire safety should be managed across different premises in England and Wales.
+In addition to the regulations mentioned above, the Building Safety Act 2022 also sets out further requirements regarding fire doors and how fire safety should be managed across different premises in England and Wales.

 It’s available to access for life.
 Download your copy via the link below.

 You'll receive all the latest news and blogs straight to your inbox.